phasorpy/phasorpy/docs/phasor_approach.rst

 Phasor approach
 ===============

-“The phasor approach to fluorescence lifetime imaging, and more recently hyperspectral fluorescence imaging, has increased the use of these techniques, and improved the ease and intuitiveness of the data analysis.
+"The phasor approach to fluorescence lifetime imaging, and more recently hyperspectral fluorescence imaging, has increased the use of these techniques, and improved the ease and intuitiveness of the data analysis.
 The fit-free nature of the phasor plots increases the speed of the analysis and reduces the dimensionality, optimization of data handling and storage.
-The reciprocity principle between the real and imaginary space—where the phasor and the pixel that the phasor originated from are linked and can be converted from one another—has helped the expansion of this method.
+The reciprocity principle between the real and imaginary space--where the phasor and the pixel that the phasor originated from are linked and can be converted from one another--has helped the expansion of this method.
 The phasor coordinates calculated from a pixel, where multiple fluorescent species are present, depends on the phasor positions of those components.
 The relative positions are governed by the linear combination properties of